luciusr16/rhcsa-labs/storage/DNF-local-repo-setup/README.md

 sudo mount -a
 ```
 ## notes and lessons learnt
--A repository does **not** require internet access.
+A repository does **not** require internet access.
--Any directory containing valid `repodata/` can be used as a DNF source.
+Any directory containing valid `repodata/` can be used as a DNF source.
-- DNF treats local repositories the same as remote ones by using the `file:///` URL scheme.
+DNF treats local repositories the same as remote ones by using the `file:///` URL scheme.
--- `BaseOS` and `AppStream` must be defined as **separate repositories** for proper package resolution on RHEL 9–based systems.
+BaseOS and AppStream must be defined as **separate repositories** for proper package resolution on RHEL 9–based systems.